 The over-arching theme of CURES is to create a gateway to a healthy Detroit!

 As shown in the wheel diagram below, the CURES transdisciplinary team includes:

-- 3 Research Interest Groups focused on cancer susceptibility, metabolism and life-stages of heightened vulnerability to environmental stressors.
+- 3 Research Interest Groups focused on cancer susceptibility, metabolism, and maternal, child and life-stages of heightened vulnerability to environmental stressors.

 - Community Engagement Core (CEC)